zynksoftware/Zynk-Workflow/docs/_documentation/Ebay-Connector/Downloading-Listings-from-eBay.md

 redirect_from: "/article/215-downloading-listings-from-ebay"
 title: Downloading Listings from eBay
 ---
-This task will download listings information from eBay in XML format.
+This task will export listings information from eBay in XML format.

 ## Settings
 ### Connection
 _Required_
 The eBay connection to use.
 See the [Connecting to eBay](connecting-to-ebay) article if you require more information on how to create/manage connections.

-### Download Date
+### Export Date
 _Required_
-The date to download listings to.
+The date to export listings to.

-### Download From
+### Export From
 _Required_
-The date to download listings from.
+The date to export listings from.

 ### Include Variations
 _Required_
-Allows you to download extended variant / option information about the listings.
+Allows you to export extended variant / option information about the listings.
 Defaults to False.

 ### Output File
 _Required_